|Nutrition Facts (per serving)|

-Your family will love these oven-fried chicken thighs, and they couldn't be easier to prepare and bake.
-The Panko crumb coating ensures a crispy, crunchy crust with Parmesan flavor, and they're relatively light when compared to traditional deep-fried chicken.
+Your family will love these oven baked chicken thighs, and they couldn't be easier to prepare.
+The panko crumb coating ensures a crispy, crunchy crust, and they're relatively light in taste and texture when compared to traditional deep-fried chicken.
 Chicken thighs are also easy on the budget, and they are juicier and more flavorful than chicken breasts.
+The breading and the fact that you're using thighs, which have more fat in them than breasts, keeps them from drying out in the oven.
 Make the recipe with whole chicken legs or chicken leg quarters if you'd like.

-Panko crumbs, a dash of garlic powder, and shredded Parmesan cheese give these chicken thighs a great-tasting, crispy coating.
-They're dipped in a honey and mustard coating before the crumb coating is applied.
-See the variations for more ingredient substitutions and ideas.
+Panko crumbs, a dash of garlic powder, and shredded Parmesan cheese give these chicken thighs a tasty crispy exterior.
+They're dipped in honey (or maple syrup) and mustard before the crumb coating is applied for some tang and sweetness.

-The chicken thighs are delicious with biscuits, mashed potatoes, and peas or green beans, along with a salad.
+The chicken thighs are delicious with biscuits, garlic mashed potatoes, and peas or green beans, along with a salad.
 It's a great chicken for a picnic, too.
 Potato salad and coleslaw are excellent options as well.

 A package of chicken thighs often contains large and small pieces.
 Larger chicken thighs might have enough meat—about 4 ounces—for one serving, but smaller pieces could yield as little as 2 1/2 to 3 ounces.